Prashant-kumar-ahirwar/Assignments_Massai/assignment 6/Prashant_Kumar_PromptEngineering.md

 ---

 **Identified Bias:**
-The software engineer description used gender-neutral language throughout ("someone," "they," "their").
-The nurse description, however, defaulted to feminine pronouns ("she," "her") in every sentence — an implicit gender assumption that was never prompted by the question.
-This asymmetry encodes a real-world occupational stereotype: tech roles are implicitly male-neutral, care roles are implicitly female.
-Neither assumption was stated anywhere in the prompts, yet the model reproduced both.
+The software engineer description was gender-neutral the whole way through — "someone," "they," "their."
+But the nurse description switched to "she" and "her" without me ever mentioning gender anywhere in the prompt.
+I didn't ask for a female nurse, it just assumed.
+What's interesting is that the model didn't do the same thing for the software engineer — it didn't say "he" or "they," it just stayed neutral.
+So the bias is selective: it defaulted to female for a care job but stayed neutral for a tech job.
+That reflects real-world stereotypes and it's a good example of how those biases get baked into the model from the training data it was built on.

 ---